-The Static Analyzer is basically a database program that reads through one or more source code files and creates a database that includes functions, macros, variables, files, and object-oriented elements for C, C++, and Ada 95 programming languages.
+The Static Analyzer is basically a database program that reads through one or more source code files and creates a database that includes functions, macros, variables, files, and object-oriented elements for the C or C++ programming languages.
 The database also includes the interconnections between the elements-which functions call which other functions, which files include which other files, and so on.